brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 The former is commonly known as `flat_map` (because it's a `map` followed by a `flatten`), although C++20's version of `flatten` is named `join` and C++20's version of `map` is named `transform`.
 So perhaps this adapter should be named `join_transform` or `transform_join`?
 Eughh?

 The latter is called `filter_map` in Rust and `compactMap` in Swift.
 Neither strike us as great names either.
+A Haskell package calls this `mapMaybe` which informs our proposed name: `transform_maybe`.

 There really aren't any particular thorny library issues to resolve here, simply a question of specification.